1993 Michael Jackson sexual abuse allegations: Aftermath

-In 1997, Jackson filed a civil suit against Gutiérrez for slander after the writer claimed that he had a tape of Jackson molesting his nephew Jeremy, son of Jermaine Jackson.
+In 1997, Jackson filed a civil suit against Gutiérrez for slander after Gutiérrez claimed that he had a tape of Jackson molesting his nephew Jeremy, son of Jermaine Jackson.
 The jury ruled in Jackson's favor, awarding him $2.7 million.
 Gutiérrez fled to Chile after the suit.
 Jackson's attorney Zia Modabber said: "Jurors told us that they not only wanted to compensate Mr. Jackson and punish Víctor Gutiérrez, but to send a message that they are tired of tabloids lying about celebrities for money."
 Jackson also filed a $100 million lawsuit against Diane Dimond after she appeared on KABC morning show Ken and Barkley to discuss Gutiérrez's alleged tape.
-After the report was broadcast, Jackson announced he would sue members of the media who "spread vicious lies and rumors about me in their attempts to make money, benefit their careers, sell papers or get viewers to watch their programs."
+After the report was broadcast, Jackson announced he would sue members of the media who "spread vicious lies and rumors about me in their attempts to make money, benefit their careers, sell papers or get viewers to watch their programs".
 It was dismissed in 1997.

 Jordan Chandler legally emancipated himself from his parents in 1994, at age 14.
 In 1996, Evan Chandler sued Jackson for around $60 million, claiming Jackson had breached an agreement never to discuss the case "in his interview with Diane Sawyer and in the lyrics of a song from the HIStory album".
 In 1998, at age 18, Jordan filed a complaint against Jackson for the same reason.
 The arbitrations were consolidated.
 In 1999, a court ruled in Jackson's favor and threw out the lawsuit.
 In 2006, Jordan accused his father of attacking him with a barbell, choking him and spraying his face with mace.
 The charges were dropped.
-On November 5, 2009, 14 weeks after Jackson's death, Evan Chandler was found dead from suicide.
+On November 5, 2009, Evan Chandler was found dead from an apparent suicide.
+At the time of his death, Evan was reportedly struggling with cancer and was estranged from his family, including Jordan.

+During production of the 2026 biographical film Michael, lawyers for Jackson's estate discovered a clause in the 1994 settlement that forbids the mention or depiction of Chandler in any film.
+Portions of the film were reshot to remove all mentions of the allegations, adding $10 million to the budget and delaying its release by a year.